About IPOR

 The Institute for Policy and Opinion Research (IPOR), formerly known as the Center for Community Research, was founded at Roanoke College in 1983 for the purpose of involving faculty and students in various research projects to benefit the community — local, state, and national.
 These projects provided important information to community leaders and residents while allowing students to learn by gaining valuable and practical firsthand experience in program evaluation and survey research.
 Faculty members also used IPOR resources in their professional research.

-While its early focus was on the Roanoke Valley, IPOR has expanded its reach to include the state of Virginia and, in some cases, the nation.
-It now conducts regular polls during election seasons and quarterly consumer sentiment polls.
-IPOR is one of the primary sources of information on public opinion within the commonwealth.
+While its early focus was on the Roanoke Valley, IPOR expanded its reach to include the state of Virginia and, in some cases, the nation.
+It conducted regular polls during election seasons and quarterly consumer sentiment polls.
+IPOR was one of the primary sources of information on public opinion within the commonwealth.